 Emma Guy | The Hub In the Forest | M: 07872 991721

 TweedLove – A Week of Bike Riding and Good Times in the Tweed Valley -

 Background to TweedLove

-The first TweedLove bike festival was held in the summer of 2010 with the aim of reinforcing the area’s reputation as the premier cycling destination in the UK.
+The first TweedLove bike festival was held in the summer of 2010 with the aim of reinforcing the area’s reputation as one of the premier cycling destinations in the UK.

 It was a real success with well over 1,000 cyclists taking par, from across the UK and as far afield as Spain and Sweden.
 Some events sold-out and others were over-subscribed.